 Core labs have a range of specialized equipment (much of which we lease through our leasing program, if that's the route you're interested in) and expertise that can be used to support research.
-This may include advanced imaging equipment, histology, genomics, and proteomics equipment, tissue culture facilities, analytical chemistry equipment, as well as data analysis software and services.
+This can include advanced imaging equipment, histology, genomics, and proteomics equipment, tissue culture facilities, analytical chemistry equipment, as well as data analysis software and services.

-As mentioned, core labs are typically staffed by trained professionals who are skilled in the use of the equipment and techniques the facility provides.
+Core labs are typically staffed by trained professionals who are skilled in the use of the equipment and techniques the facility provides.
 These professionals can provide support, guidance, and more when it comes time to conduct your experiments and analyze data.
 It's an immense help if you or your founding team needs to upskill.

 Core labs often provide shared resources, such as common reagents, cell lines, and animals, that can be used by multiple researchers.
 This helps to reduce the costs and time required for research, and can facilitate collaboration and knowledge sharing among researchers.

 Core labs often offer consulting services to researchers who need help with developing their research plans or with analyzing data.
 This supports collaboration between researchers when needed, helping everyone to share knowledge and expertise, work together on projects, and take advantage of the research community within and surrounding the facility.